jangleboom/RTKBaseStation/README.md

 ![plot](./fritzing/RTKBaseStation_bb.png)

 ### Caster connection
-If you are not using the web form of the RTKRoverManager, to connect to a caster you need to create a CasterSecrets.h file with your credentials that looks like this:
+To connect to a caster you need to create a CasterSecrets.h file with your credentials that looks like this:

 ````
 #ifndef RTK_CASTER_SECRETS_H